Estimator for the local average treatment effect.

 # learners ols, lasso, and ridge.
 We can also use custom_ensemble_weights

-# to estimate the ATE using every individual base learner.
+# to estimate the LATE using every individual base learner.

 weights_everylearner <- diag(1, 3)